Yoshiki (musician)

-Yoshiki Hayashi (林 佳樹, Hayashi Yoshiki), known mononymously as Yoshiki, (Note: His stage name is officially spelled as "Yoshiki" in Japanese without Japanese letters.) is a Japanese musician, songwriter, composer, record producer, film director, and fashion designer.
+Yoshiki Hayashi (林 佳樹, Hayashi Yoshiki), known mononymously as Yoshiki, is a Japanese musician, songwriter, composer, record producer, film director, and fashion designer.
 He is best known as the leader of the visual kei rock bands X Japan and the Last Rockstars, for which he is the drummer, pianist, and main songwriter.
 He has been described by Billboard as a "musical innovator" and named "one of the most influential composers in Japanese history" by Consequence.
 Time labeled Yoshiki as "an absolute force" and "one of Japan's most celebrated musicians".
-Yoshiki's solo career includes several classical studio albums and collaborations with artists such as George Martin, Bono, will.i.am, St. Vincent, the Chainsmokers, Skrillex, Ellie Goulding, Stan Lee, Roger Taylor and Brian May of Queen, Gene Simmons and KISS, Nicole Scherzinger, and Sarah Brightman.
+Yoshiki's solo career includes several classical studio albums and collaborations with artists such as George Martin, Bono, will.i.am, St. Vincent, the Chainsmokers, Skrillex, Ellie Goulding, Stan Lee, Roger Taylor and Brian May of Queen, Gene Simmons and Kiss, Nicole Scherzinger, Sarah Brightman, Jonas Brothers, Jonathan Davis of Korn, Diana Ross, and Josh Groban.

-In 1999, at the request of the Japanese royal family, he composed and performed a classical song at a celebration in honor of the tenth anniversary of Emperor Akihito's enthronement.
+In 1999, at the request of the Japanese Imperial family, he composed and performed a classical song at a celebration in honor of the tenth anniversary of Emperor Akihito's enthronement.
 Yoshiki also composed the theme for the 69th Golden Globe Awards as well as for several anime and film soundtracks including Attack on Titan and Saw IV.
 In 2023, he made his directorial debut with the feature documentary film Yoshiki: Under the Sky.

-In 2023, Yoshiki was selected as the first Japanese artist to be honored with a hand and footprint ceremony at the Grauman's Chinese Theatre in Hollywood in nearly 100 years.
+In 2018, readers and professional musicians voted Yoshiki the best drummer and the best keyboardist in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".
+In 2023, he was selected as the first Japanese artist to be honored with a hand and footprint ceremony at the Grauman's Chinese Theatre in Hollywood in nearly 100 years.
 In 2024, Variety selected Yoshiki as the International Achievement in Music honoree.
 Time named Yoshiki one of the most influential people of 2025 in their Time 100 list.

 Life and career

 1965–1982: early years and Dynamite/Noise

 Yoshiki was born on November 20, 1965, in Tateyama, Chiba Prefecture, as the elder of two brothers in a musically oriented family.
 His father was a tap dancer and jazz pianist, his mother played the shamisen, while his aunt played the koto.
 He began taking piano lessons and music theory at age four.
 He then became interested in classical works by Ludwig van Beethoven and Franz Schubert.
 In elementary school, he played the trumpet in the brass band, and around age ten started composing songs for piano.
 This period was a decisive point in his life.
-He was 10 years old when his father committed suicide; he found relief in rock music.
+He was 10 years old when his father died by suicide; he found relief in rock music.
 After discovering the music of American hard rock band Kiss, he started learning to play drums and guitar.
 Yoshiki was also influenced by works from Led Zeppelin, Iron Maiden, Sex Pistols, David Bowie, Queen, the Beatles, Charged GBH and Pyotr Ilyich Tchaikovsky.
 Yoshiki formed the band Dynamite with his childhood friend Toshi in 1977.
 Dynamite changed its name to Noise a year later.